aramis-lab/clinica/docs/Pipelines/T1_FreeSurfer.md

 !!! note
     If you wish to obtain your results with another atlas, you can specify the option -ap/--atlas_path with the path to the atlas folder.
 Your atlas will need to be in FreeSurfer `gcs` format (e.g `hemisphere.atlasname_6p0.gcs`).
 The results will be stored in the same folder as the original results (additional files in `labels`, `stats` and `regional measures`).

-!!! note
+!!! warning "Centering BIDS nifti"
-    If the images from the `BIDS_DIRECTORY` are not centered, Clinica will give a warning because this can be an issue in later processing steps (for instance if you are planning to run [pet-surface](./PET_Surface.md) afterwards), especially those involving SPM.
+    If the images from the `BIDS_DIRECTORY` are not centered, Clinica will give a warning because this can be an issue **if** later processing steps involve SPM (for instance if you are planning to run [pet-surface](./PET_Surface.md) afterwards).
     The warning message will contain a suggestion of a command to be run on your `BIDS_DIRECTORY` in order to generate a new BIDS dataset with images centered.
 This relies on the IOTool [center-nifti](../IO.md#center-nifti---center-nifti-files-of-a-bids-directory).
     It is highly recommended to follow this recommendation but Clinica won't force you to do so.